zveillette/vscode-random-cards/README.md

 - Randomly pick cards from predefined or custom decks
 - Enable/Disable automatic card pick and set the interval
-- Change the deck to be small training exercices to take break and strech between your coding sessions
+- Change the deck to be small training exercices to take a break and strech between your coding sessions
 - Cards can be stacked into a pile to avoid missing them when they are picked automatically

 ## Creating your own deck